-Vegas Drift ProAm round 1 can be summed up with 1 word- Challenging.
+We can sum round 1 of the Vegas Drift ProAm with one word- Challenging.
 We arrived in Vegas at about 2:30 AM excited to drive.
 Got a few hours of sleep before heading out to the track.
-It was cold and extremely windy but I was confident and determined to do well.
-I d driven this road course before but in reverse so having any kind of layout familiarity wasn t a factor.
+It was cold and extremely windy, but this didn’t hinder my confidence and determination to do well.
+I’d driven this road course before but in reverse so having any kind of layout familiarity wasn’t a factor.
 This setup allowed for moderate speeds and was very power demanding in order to connect the long sweeping corners.

-I didnt come with many tires so I knew my practice time would be limited.
-Almost immediately into practice I came to the realization that my clutch I had just installed during my rebuild, couldnt hold the power in 4th gear.
+I didn’t come with many tires, so I knew I had to limit my practice time.
+Almost immediately into practice I came to the realization that my clutch I had just installed during my rebuild, couldn’t hold the power in 4th gear.
 I had to come up with a new game plan because the line I would have typically taken was now compromised.
 After a couple more runs I found a line that allowed me to use 3rd gear and still connect the course, but caused my speeds to drop dramatically.
 I was able to get about 3 more practice runs before it was time for qualifying.
 The only good news I learned after my first real practice session with the new chassis is that it makes fantastic grip and angle.

-My first qualifying run was good enough to place me in the Top 16 but I knew I could do better, so on my 2nd run I decided to go all out and it ended up paying off and I received a higher score.
-Unfortunately due to my clutch not performing at the capacity I needed it to, I only qualified 9th.
+My first qualifying run was good enough to place me in the Top 16, but I knew I was capable of better.
+On my 2nd run, I decided to go all out and it ended up paying off.
+I received a higher score.
+Unfortunately, due to my clutch not performing at the capacity I needed it to, I only qualified 9th.
 (I was pretty disappointed to say the least…. not in myself, but in my car).
 I knew I d have to do really well in competition to make up for the mediocre performance in qualifying.
-However, I couldnt help but worry about the gear difference while in tandem competition.
+However, I couldn’t help but worry about the gear difference while in tandem competition.
 I was obviously not capable of running a fast line since I was maxing out in 3rd gear.

 It was announced in the driver s meeting that there would be no tandem practice and competition was starting immediately.
-My 1st battle was with Tanner Baer and I was honestly more focused on my strategy for the 2nd battle with Jim Guthrie and obvious power difference.
+My 1st battle was with Tanner Baer.
+However, I was honestly more focused on my strategy for the 2nd battle with Jim Guthrie and obvious power difference.
 The little green Miata and I started our battle with him leading first.
-I stayed right on his bumper on the entry and initiated with a ton of angle when suddenly I found myself having to scrub speed very quickly but maintained the drift and kept going.
+I stayed right on his bumper on the entry.
+Then, initiated with a ton of angle when suddenly I found myself having to scrub speed very quickly.
+I was however, able to maintain the drift and kept going.